Introducing Smart Prototyping

 Question: Why is this happening on an Alexa?

-Answer: For me, in this process, the answer to the question was that the 'Shade Network' - which is the in-game AI network - has been comprised by double agents.
-So our hero has hacked into the Alexa environment.
+Answer: For me, the answer to this question was that the 'Shade Network' - which is the in-game AI network - has been comprised by double agents, and so our hero has hacked into the Alexa environment.

 Let's look at another example.